HeadHodge/My-SmartHome-Projects/documents/Overview-smartRemotes/README.md

 Currently captures input from:
   - html web pages
   - any HID compliant wired/wireless mice, keyboards, and remote controls
-  -  linux/windows keybboard input
+  -  linux/windows keyboard input

 I use web sockets to transport this input around the home to the devices the input is intended to control.

 I use 'bridges' to convert captured input from a variety of input devices to ip packets which are routed to other 'bridges' that convert the packets to formats required to control the intended device.

-The main 'bridges' I've written and use are:
+The main 'bridges' available are:

   - web sockets servers and clients to transfer data around my lan to their intended destinations with durable long lasting connections.
   - usb HID input data capture from any HID compliant device, i.e. wired/wireless keyboards, mice, and remote controls